jengalas/bwaf-bbw/_programs/leadership-awards-gala.md

       link_url: ''
       link_text: ''
     text_block: >-
-      Join us for our annual BEVY Leadership Awards!
-For sponsorship information, and to see this year's honorees, visit the website at the link above or contact info@bwaf.org.&nbsp;
+      Join us for our 10th annual Bevy Leadership Awards.
+In 2025, we are reimagining our celebration for springtime in a stunning new venue: The Shed!
+In the coming weeks will announce our panel of remarkable honorees for the evening.

+      For sponsorship and ticket information, contact info@bwaf.org.&nbsp;
   - template: slideshow-block
+    button:
+      - button_text:
+        button_link:
+    section_break: false
     include_left-hand_column_text_: true
     lefthand_text:
       header_type: Large Header